Innovation-Magic-LLC/buy-button-js-customattributes/readme.md

 ## Limitations

-- Custom attributes are not displayed in the cart before checkout, which may cause confusion for customers with bulk orders.
-However, this should not be an issue for small orders.
+- ~~Custom attributes are not displayed in the cart before checkout~~
+    - Please refer to features/renderCustomAtrributesInCart branch to see how to modify the code to render custom attributes using the existing variantTitle in the template.
+    - This code is checked into main, currently.
 - mocha test framework is purged
 - After compiling the library, you will need to manually merge your bits with the live shopify bits.
-We have provided our compiled minified version in ./latest folder.
+We have provided our compiled version in ./latest folder.
 ## Usage

 This project is shared for educational purposes and is provided without warranty under the MIT license.